 - Withdrawal from a required general education course in the semester indicated in the curriculum design requires approval from the Advising Center for Allied Health and Nursing. - 2.
-Once admitted to the major, students may have only 2 nursing course withdrawals. - 3.
-If a student withdraws from any course with a corequisite didactic, clinical or lab component, they must withdraw from all components in which they do not already have a final grade assigned. - 4.
+Once admitted to the major, students may have only 2 nursing course withdrawals. - If a student withdraws from any course that has a didactic, clinical or laboratory components, they must withdraw from all the components. - 4.
 Failure to register in each sequential semester, excluding summer sessions, constitutes withdrawal from the nursing program. - After the date for withdrawal with an automatic 'W' has passed, if a student chooses to withdraw from any course the instructor may assign a grade of either W or F, depending upon the level of work to date.